 - Don't expect your doctor to complete the form immediately.
 A busy doctor may not have time to read the form while you are in the office.

 - If you encounter resistance, tell your doctor that without his/her help, you won't be able to obtain the medicines he/she is prescribing.
-Be blunt.
+Be candid.

 - If all else fails, you may need to find a physician more sympathetic to your plight and willing to help you.

-Patient assistance programs may not be the best solution to the problem of inability to pay for medication, but they can help many people.
+Prescription assistance programs may not be the best solution to the problem of inability to pay for medication, but they can help many people.
 Millions of people use PAPs to get the medicines they need but can't afford.
-If you can't afford your medicines, a patient assistance program may be able to help you.
+If you can't afford your medicines, a prescription assistance program may be able to help you.

 Richard J. Sagall, M.D., practiced family medicine and occupational medicine for 25 years.
 He cofounded NeedyMeds and continues to run it.
-He can be reached via the website, www.needymeds.org.
 He lives in Gloucester, MA.